 - Taxation law.

-The larger firms, such as Camilleri Preziosi Advocates, Ganado and Associates, Fenech and Fenech Advocates, Mamo TCV Advocates tend to have members with skills spanning across several disciplines, whereas smaller firms may only have expertise in one or two areas.
+The larger firms, such as Camilleri Preziosi Advocates, Ganado and Associates, Fenech and Fenech Advocates, Mamo TCV Advocates, just click for more info on reliable Advocates tend to have members with skills spanning across several disciplines, whereas smaller firms may only have expertise in one or two areas.
 Some firms specialize in a particular area, for example Zammit and Associates concentrate on business law and WH Law have found a niche working with the iGaming and IT-related sector, which is thriving in Malta.
-Smaller firms tend to concentrate on civil law and litigation for individuals and smaller businesses.
+Smaller firms, and you can check them out here, tend to concentrate on civil law and litigation for individuals and smaller businesses.

 Many firms are geared up for foreign clients with correspondents in many countries abroad.
 Help us build a comprehensive list of lawyers in Malta, by leaving your feedback below!